Understanding the Relationship Between Mass Flow Rate and Volumetric Flow Rate

 What is Volumetric Flow Rate?

 Volumetric flow rate, often represented as Q, describes the volume of a fluid that passes through a given cross-sectional area per unit of time.
 This focuses on the space occupied by the fluid.
-Imagine measuring the amount of water that flows through a pipe in one second, in terms of liters or cubic meters.
-Units for volumetric flow rate are typically cubic meters per second (m³/s), liters per second (L/s), cubic feet per second (ft³/s), or gallons per minute (gpm).
+In practice, imagine measuring the amount of water that flows through a pipe in one second, in terms of liters or cubic meters.
+Units for volumetric flow rate are typically cubic meters per second (m³/s), liters per second (L/s), cubic feet per second (ft³/s), or gallons per minute (gpm) Turns out it matters..

 Formula: Calculating volumetric flow rate depends on the geometry of the flow.
 For a simple pipe flow, it's often calculated using: